karlfreeman/middleman-deploy/README.md

 First be sure that you have already placed your project under revision control using git.

+For example, for the default values of remote="master" and branch="gh-pages", the output of `git branch -a` should look like:

+      gh-pages
+    * master
+      remotes/origin/HEAD -> origin/master
+      remotes/origin/gh-pages
+      remotes/origin/master

+This shows that "gh-pages" exists in the remote and local repos.
+There needs to be at least one commit in "gh-pages" with which to start.

 Edit `config.rb`, and add:

     activate :deploy do |deploy|